railmapgen/rmg/README.md

   - Workaround: Use branches provided in the template and add/edit/remove stations within these branches.
 - Removing all stations from a branch may have unexpectedly results in subsequent manipulations.
 - Station selector may not sort options in a reasonable order.
-- While deleting station, pressing `enter` on keyboard does not confirm but cancel the deletion process.
 - Notched outline and floating labels of `MDCTextField` and `MDCSelect` overflow to the top.
 - Sliders may stop working if the browser window is resized while Layout tab is not focused.